quasarframework/quasar/docs/src/pages/options/app-internationalization.md

 Internationalization is a design process that ensures a product (a website or application) can be adapted to various languages and regions without requiring engineering changes to the source code.
 Think of internationalization as readiness for localization.

 ::: tip
 The recommended package for handling website/app is [vue-i18n](https://github.com/intlify/vue-i18n-next).
-This package should be added through a [Boot File](/quasar-cli/boot-files).
+This package should be added through a [@quasar/app-vite Boot File](/quasar-cli-vite/boot-files) or a [@quasar/app-webpack Boot File](/quasar-cli-webpack/boot-files).
 On the Boot File documentation page you can see a specific example for plugging in vue-i18n.
 :::

 ::: warning